 Hours: Monday-Friday 9:00 a.m. to 4:00 p.m.

-Beginning your On-Campus Work based on your SSN Appointment Receipt
+Begin On-Campus Work based on Your SSN Appointment Receipt

 This receipt will allow you to begin your employment at Emerson College while you wait for your SSN to arrive.
 If you wish to begin working while your Social Security is pending, you must upload a copy of your SSN appointment receipt to Terra Dotta (under the Update Documents function) or email us a copy of the receipt to oisa [at] emerson.edu (oisa[at]emerson[dot]edu)